 - Through pupils’ own interests, including activities which are part of study support:

-- There is an extensive range of after school clubs which are run on site.
+- There is a range of after school clubs which are run on site.
 Children have access to all the after school clubs which include music, art, drama and dance opportunities.

 - Children may choose peripatetic individual or small group music lessons in keyboard, brass, strings, singing and recorder.

-- There are opportunities for Gifted and Talented children to take part in arts projects e.g. with other schools, competitions, workshops.
+- There are opportunities for Gifted and Talented children to take part in arts projects e.g. with other schools, complete the Arts Award, workshops.

 - The arts qualifications and expertise of staff, with commitments to further training

-- There is a Teacher with an overarching responsibility for the arts.
+- There is a Teacher with an overarching responsibility for subject leadership for the arts.

 Aims and Objectives